Aslihan0/Aslihan0-TodoApp-Project/README.md

 Run Docker image locally on a container with a name for the container.

-` sudo docker run -dp 8080:8080 --name todoapp todoapp/asli
+` sudo docker run -dp 8080:8080 --name  aslihan7/docker-project
 `